Best teen apps: a guide for parents | luna app

 Apart of Me

-A beautifully designed app to help young people cope with grief and loss.
+Apart of Me was designed to help young people deal with grief and loss.

 Combined Minds